projectsveltos/sveltos/docs/register/register_cluster_pull_mode.md

     - Eleni Grosdouli
 ---

+!!!video
+    To learn more about the Sveltos **Pull Mode**, check out the [Youtube Video](https://www.youtube.com/watch?v=Y3dW5XYjg5I&amp;feature=youtu.be).
+If you find this valuable, we would be thrilled if you shared it! 😊

 ## Sveltos Cluster Registration Pull Mode

 Sveltos supports managed cluster registration in **Pull Mode**.
 In this model, **managed** clusters actively **pull** configuration and add-ons from a central source, rather than having the management cluster push them directly to the managed clusters.